Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 _timestamp_ should be in the form "yyyy-MM-dd'T'HH:mm:ssZ", and is the timestamp at the moment of the request.

 The string must be signed using the client's secret provided by dcoupon.

+## Environments

+This API is available in different dcoupon environments, you will get credentials for each environmen that you will need to use.

+### Integration

+This environment is available to develop and test your integration with dcoupon anonymous coupons.

+URL to use as [ENV] for this environment is https://integration.coupon.com/